isingasimplesong/dotfiles/hypr/README.md

-This configuration is best suited for **(neo)vim users, developers, power users, sysadmins and other CLI absolutists:** Individuals who spend significant time in terminals, IDEs, and browsers, and benefit immensely from rapid, keyboard-driven context switching and command execution.
+This configuration is best suited for **(neo)vim users, developers, power users, sysadmins and other CLI absolutists:** Individuals who spend significant time in terminals, text editors, and browsers, and benefit immensely from rapid, keyboard-driven context switching and command execution.

 It's likely less suitable for users who strongly prefer mouse-driven